-However, the central notion "concentrated sources" is deleted from the definition of "food supplements" in articles 2, 6 and 10 of the Draft amendment.
-This omission is not insignificant in that it allows a greater quantity of foodstuffs to be included within the scope of the Draft amendment which allows to apply the restrictions on free movement described in the previous points to a larger quantity of goods.
+However, the central notion "concentrated sources" is deleted from the definition of "food supplements" in articles 2, 6, and 10 of the Draft amendment.
+This omission is not insignificant in that it allows a greater quantity of foodstuffs to be included within the scope of the Draft amendment, which allows the restrictions on free movement described in the previous points to be applied to a larger quantity of goods.

-To conclude, SESDI asks the European Commission to issue a detailed opinion against the Draft amendment on the grounds that it does not comply with EU law.
+To conclude, the Polish Council for Supplements and Nutritional Foods asks the Commission to issue a detailed opinion against the Draft amendment mentioned in TRIS notification 2024/0289/BE of May 30th, 2024, on the grounds that it does not comply with EU law.